Frequently Asked Questions

 What is the cost for me to participate?

 NOTHING!
 We do not charge an entry fee for our participants.
-We do ask two things from our girls.
-The MAO requires all local contestants to raise $100 for Children’s Miracle Network.
-Second, we ask that all girls commit to raising sponsorship (by way of selling advertisement in our pageant program) for special awards, but that is not required.
+We do ask that all girls commit to raising sponsorship (by way of selling advertisement in our pageant program) for special awards, but that is not required.
 That’s it!

 What about wardrobe?

 How much you spend on wardrobe for the MTC pageant is completely up to you.
-Many girls in local and state competitions borrow and rent dresses, interview outfits and swimsuits.
+Many girls in local and state competitions borrow and rent dresses, and interview outfits.
 There are many, many (and we’ll add another MANY) websites in the giant world wide web that have dresses and other outfits for resale.
-Additionally, Cinderella’s Closet in Lacey offers a wide variety of dresses for rent.
-That being said, you will need an interview outfit, an evening gown, a costume for talent, and production number outfits.
+Miss Thurston County Scholarship Program also has a vast "Pageant Closet" full of donated outfits and gowns that you are welcome to borrow.
+That being said, you will need an interview outfit, an evening gown, a costume for talent, fitness wear and production number outfits.
 It is more than acceptable to borrow items from fellow contestants, former titleholders or friends outside of the pageant system.

 What is the time commitment?